Understanding the Worth Of Your Car Accicdent Case in the DC Area

 Getting a fair settlement from the insurance company after a serious accident can be difficult - you really have to understand how insurance companies work and know the law on accident cases and insurance in DC, Maryland and Virginia.
 Accident cases can be more complex in the DMV than in other areas of the country because we often have the accident occuring in Maryland, hospitalizations and medical treatment in D.C. and the driver who caused it (and his insurance company) being in Virginia.

-But there are a number of critical things that go into getting a fair settlement for your accident case.
+But there are a number of critical factors that go into getting a fair settlement for your accident case.

 Settlement of a Car Accident Case Depends on a Few Basic Questions